yoshimii/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+The biggest difference between them is that forEach doesn't return anything and map does.
+Map returns a copy of the entire array, while forEach will only run a specified function on each index and update array with those mutated values.

 2. What is the difference between a function and a method?
+A method is a function inside an object.
+So we can't just access it like method().
+We have to append the object to that method to make accessible.
+In other words it needs context to be useful.
+Buuuut also...
+No difference.
+Everything in JavaScript is an object.
 3. What is closure?

 4. Describe the four rules of the 'this' keyword.